Hero Background Image

 Amazon.com, Inc.

 Amazon.com, Inc. (AMZN) is an e-commerce pioneer, innovator, and market share leader with a relentless focus on providing value and convenience to its customers.
-Amazon also operates the industry-leading cloud infrastructure business Amazon Web Services.
+Amazon also operates the industry-leading cloud infrastructure business Amazon Web Services (AWS).

-Amazon's market share of U.S. online retail sales is around 40%, while its share of global online retail sales is less than 5%.
+Amazon's market share of U.S. online retail sales is around 40%, while its share of global retail sales is less than 5%.
 Amazon has many avenues for revenue growth, including consumer staples, apparel, international expansion, digital media offerings, private label, pharmacy services, advertising, and a better shopping experience powered by generative AI.
-With Amazon Web Services as a large, growing part of the business, we also believe Amazon represents a unique opportunity to invest in the secular growth of cloud computing.
+Amazon also represents an opportunity to invest in the secular growth of cloud computing through AWS, a large, growing, margin-accretive part of the business.

 Meta Platforms, Inc.

 Meta Platforms, Inc. (META) owns Facebook, the world's largest social network, with over 3.0 billion monthly and over 2.1 billion daily active users.
-Instagram, Messenger, WhatsApp, and Oculus are also part of the Meta Platforms network, with over 3.9 billion total monthly unique users across Meta products.
+Instagram, Messenger, WhatsApp, and Oculus are also part of the Meta Platforms network, with over 3.2 billion total daily unique users across Meta products.

 Meta owns unique social platforms with users that continue to demonstrate stickiness and high engagement.
 Advertisers want to be where users are, and Meta's ability to analyze, target, and show clear, demonstrable, and rising returns on investment makes the platform particularly attractive to them.
-We believe the company is still in the middle innings of monetizing its vast customer base, especially internationally.
-In addition, we see significant positive optionality from monetization opportunities in short-form video, WhatsApp, and generative AI features.
+We believe the company has significant room to further monetize its vast customer base, especially internationally.
+In addition, we see significant positive optionality from monetization opportunities in video, WhatsApp, business messaging, and generative AI features.

 Apple Inc.